forkd/tesla/README.md

 If everything went right, open a web browser, and access `localhost:5000/packets`.
 The data you just imported to database will be shown in JSON format.

+# Database

+The resulting database size depends on the number of data transmitted and received by OpenBSD machine, of course.
+In a practical way, I noticed that a 145 MB pflog file resulted in ~ 795 K rows in the base.

+If a local IPv4 address was logged, then GeoLite won't be able to figure out its country, so it'll be recorded as None.
+The same happens with IP addresses not tracked by GeoLite.

+Tesla was not tested with IPv6.

 # About

 Tesla was written by José Lopes to be used at Cemig.